hopeross/AOC2022/readme.md

 Day 4: a bit of a struggle honestly and it's back to being ugly as hell, but I'm keeping up with the developers at the office so I'm happy.

 Day 5: zomg don't look tis a hot steaming mess.
 I got the answers but wow was that no bueno.

+Day 6: flew through part 1, got stumped on part 2 weirdly.
+All the testing was fine but when I tried to run my actual dataset it wouldn't come up with an answer.